Investment Company Governance

 The Investment Company Act (ICA) of 1940 governs how registered investment companies are organized, how their boards operate, how they name themselves, and how they structure their capital.
 These governance rules are the backbone that keeps the conduit-theory tax treatment, the forward-pricing requirement, and the sales-charge caps enforceable.

-Section 8 is the front door for any registered investment company.
+The Investment Company Act's registration provisions are the front door for any registered investment company.

 - Form N-1A is the registration statement filed by open-end funds with the Securities and Exchange Commission (SEC)